marijnh/Eloquent-JavaScript/19_paint.md

 {{index "color field", "input (HTML tag)"}}

-We also need to be able to change the color—so let's add a control for that.
+We also need to be able to change the color, so let's add a control for that.
 An HTML `<input>` element with a `type` attribute of `color` gives us a form field that is specialized for selecting colors.
 Such a field's value is always a CSS color code in `"#RRGGBB"` format (red,